Pauline Arneberg, Ph.D.

 He has experience in working for public agencies as well as not-for-profit organizations.
 In addition, he taught public policy and American politics courses at State University of New York-Albany.
 He currently teaches public policy classes for the MPA program.
 Dr. Minassians holds a Ph.D. in public policy from the Nelson A. Rockefeller College of Public Policy and Affairs at the University at Albany-SUNY.

 Professor John Nicoll's career in City and County Government spanned 34 years.
 As Management Services Director in the City of Burbank and as Assistant County Executive in Ventura County.
-His experience in finance, budget, human resources and his role as Chief Negotiator for three decades provides clear understanding of the history practices principles and challenges in Labor Relations.
-As a graduate instructor since the early 1990s he has received Academic awards including the Scoville Award for Academic Excellence from the Los Angeles Chapter of American Society for Public Administration.
+His experience in finance, budget, human resources and his role as Chief Negotiator for three decades provides a clear understanding of the historical practices principles and challenges in Labor Relations.
+As a graduate instructor since the early 1990s, he has received Academic awards including the Scoville Award for Academic Excellence from the Los Angeles Chapter of American Society for Public Administration.
 He has provided training and presentations For the California Debt and Investment and Advisory Commission, The National League of Cities and CSAC (California State Association of Counties).

 Patty Oertel, M.B.A.

 Patty Oertel is the President of The Oertel Group, which specializes in strategic planning, fundraising strategy, organizational development and board development for nonprofit organizations and foundations.
 She served as the Executive Director of the Center for Nonprofit Management in Southern California for seven years and for the previous ten years as the Center's Associate Director developing its information, education and consulting services.
 She has taught on the faculty of UCLA's Anderson's Graduate School of Management, where she received her MBA.
 She also served as the Administrative Director of the Nonprofit Management Association (the predecessor organization to the Alliance for Nonprofit Management).